helfrichmichael/prusaslicer-novnc/README.md

 - `DISPLAY=:0`: Sets the DISPLAY variable (usually left as 0).
 - `VGL_DISPLAY=egl`: Required for HW 3D acceleration with EGL support on the HOST graphics driver.
 - `SUPD_LOGLEVEL=INFO`: Specifies the log level for supervisord.
 Set to `TRACE` to see output for various commands helps if you are debugging something.
 See superviosrd manual for possible levels.
-- `ENABLEHWGPU=: Enables HW 3D acceleration.
-Default is not enabled.
+- `ENABLEHWGPU=:` Enables HW 3D acceleration.
+Default is `false` to maintaing backward compatability.
 - `VNC_RESOLUTION=1280x800`: Defines the resolution of the VNC server.
 - `VNC_PASSWORD=`: Defaults to no VNC password, but you can add one here.
 - `NOVNC_PORT=8080`: Sets the port for the noVNC HTML5/web interface.